eidietrich/mt-election-maps/README.md

 - Clean up data-wrangling.js
 - Order candidates by party (R, D, L, G, others, write-in) --> Put in candidate-parse function
 - Clean up design of everything
+- Email Joe — looks like state representative districts 57, 58 and 59 are missing from the results data (should be race_ids 001450005571, 001450005572, 001450005573)
+- Have Troy check incumbency data
+- Sort out bug - there is more than one BROWN running for mtHouse, unfortunately

 - Bar chart
     + Add vote counts to bars